hknd23/idcempy/README.md

 rho                   -0.415770  0.074105  -5.610526  2.017123e-08  -0.561017  -0.270524
 ```

-The Akaike Information Criterion (AIC) statistics for the ZIOPC model is obtained from:
+Akaike Information Criterion (AIC) statistics for the ZIOPC model is given by,

 ```python
 print(ziopc_tobb.AIC)